usssequoia/usssequoia/_senior_officers/lawrence_c.md

 06/27/2023: Assigned as USS Ocusa Chief of Engineering
 05/03/2024: Promoted to Lieutenant
 09/21/2024: Transferred to USS Sequoia
-09/21/2024: Assigned as USS Sequoia Second Officer and Operations Senior Officer
+09/21/2024: Assigned as USS Sequoia Second Officer and Chief Operations Officer